PuertoJA/Ejs_Implementation_Control_Methods/README.md

 ## Ejs_Implementation_Control_Methods

-### On this repository a Ejs Internal Model Control is avalaible.
+### The file LABORATORIO VIRTUAL IMC.xml On this repository, the Ejs, Internal Model Control Laboratry, is avalaible.

-The xml file contains the LABORATORIO VIRTUAL IMC simulation.

 To run this simulation please donwload and install EJS EJS_4.3.6_120219.zip version on: